 In mid-November 2001, the CIA began receiving reports that a large contingent of AQ, to include UBL, had fled from the area around Kabul to Nangahar Province.
-Subsequent reporting corroborated AQ presence in the vicinity of Jalalabad and to its south along the Spin agreement for the surrender of the Taliban the CIA and CENTCOM correctly speculated ern peaks of the Spin Ghar Mountains at a place then called Tora Gora.
+Subsequent reporting corroborated AQ presence in the vicinity of Jalalabad and to its south along the Spin ern peaks of the Spin Ghar Mountains at a place then called Tora Gora.
 Tora Bora, as it was redubbed in December, had been a major stronghold of AQ for years and provided routes into ists had improved their positions over many years, digging hundreds of caves and refuges and establishing training camps.
 UBL knew the terrain from the time of the Soviet invasion and chose it, undoubtedly, as a place to make a stand prior to the onset of winter and to defeat American attempts both to capture senior leaders and destroy the organization.
 Estimates of AQ troop strength ranged widely from 250 to 2,000 personnel.
 With large numbers of wellsupplied, fanatical AQ troops dug into extensive fortified positions, Tora Bora appeared to be an extremely tough target.